isaksky/ClearScriptBench/README.md

 # ClearScriptBench
-Benchmark some ways to pass objects from .NET to Javascript in ClearScript
+Benchmark some ways to pass objects from .NET to Javascript in [ClearScript](https://microsoft.github.io/ClearScript/Examples/Examples.html).

 # Results